Achievable logoAchievable logo

 Now we split the original list into two parts, and find the median of each.

-Notice how the IQR for is the same as for in the walkthrough above?
-That’s no coincidence.
-The lists have the same length and the same spacing between each number.
-They’re essentially the same list, just that ends at , and is shifted over so that it ends at .
-The distribution of the elements didn’t change, so neither did the IQR.
+Notice that the IQR for M is the same as for L in the walkthrough above.
+That’s because the lists have the same length and the same spacing between each number.
+They’re essentially the same shape of distribution - M is just shifted so that it ends at 25 instead of 33.
+Shifting all values by the same amount doesn’t change the IQR.

-Let’s try one more to drill the core concept.
+Let’s try one more to reinforce the core idea.

 Quantity A: The IQR of a list of integers from 1 to 10